ericksonk/old-ericksonk.github.io/the-right-mindset.md

 * -Growth Mindset- When you praise people's effort they become enthusiastic & responsible; believe intelligence can be developed, success comes from effort & hard work.
 * -Fix Mindset- You are born gifted/ traits are set in stone; you're either good at something or you're not; creates joyless achievement

+In _The Growth Mindset_, Carol Dweck talks about different approaches to learning.
+She notes that the current approach to rewarding students based on their grades and their precieved intelligence creates a _fixed mindset_.
+When you praise a student for getting a good grade and punish a student for a bad grade, this starts to create the notion that you are born with gifted and your traits are set in stone.
+In other words, you are either good at something or you're not.

 ## p2: Personal Experiences
 * Fixed Mindset- Didn't do well in Spanish in high school, believed i just wasn't good at learning laguages; continued to do poorly.
 * Growth Mindset- Took Spanish in College and excelled bc I put more effort into studying/asking questions.